Guidance

 • on behalf of someone else (for example, if you’re a tax adviser)

 You cannot include details for more than one person on a disclosure.
-For example, if a husband and wife both have undisclosed income to disclose they must complete separate disclosures showing the share of the income they need to disclose.
+For example, if a husband and wife both have undisclosed income they must complete separate disclosures showing their share of the income they need to disclose.
 HMRC need a separate notification for each disclosure.

-Individuals and companies can notify by completing the Digital Disclosure Service (DDS) form.
-HMRC will write to you to tell you your unique Disclosure Reference Number (DRN).
+HMRC will write to you to tell you your unique disclosure reference number.

-Use this whenever you contact them about the Let Property Campaign.
-You’ll also be given a Payment Reference Number (PRN) to use when paying what you owe.
+Use this whenever you contact us about the Let Property Campaign.
+You’ll also be given a payment reference number to use when paying what you owe.

 Agents

-If you’re an agent use the Agent DDS to notify HMRC of your client’s disclosure.
-We’ll then send you a DRN and a PRN.
+If you’re an agent you can tell HMRC about your client’s disclosure.
+You’ll then receive a disclosure reference number and a payment reference number.

 Make a disclosure for someone who’s died

-If you want to make a disclosure for someone who’s died and you’re the personal representative or executor of the deceased, or their interests, you can do this using the DDS.
+If you want to make a disclosure for someone who’s died and you’re the personal representative or executor of the deceased, or their interests, you can do this.

 Make sure it’s clear that you’re notifying on someone else’s behalf.
-We may ask for additional evidence that you’re authorised to act for them.
+You may be asked for additional evidence that you’re authorised to act for them.

-You can do this as soon as you have your DRN but you must disclose within 90 days of the date you receive your notification acknowledgement.
+You can do this as soon as you have your disclosure reference number but you must disclose within 90 days of the date you receive your notification acknowledgement.

 • about your own tax affairs